Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 • [PTZ AFR On when Power On]: Set to the on position to start with PTZ auto framing enabled when the unit is turned on.

-• [Detected Indicator]: Set to the on position to display a frame around a detected person’s face as a target or candidate for auto tracking.
-It also displays the detection range for the start position.
+• [Frame/Area Indicator]: Set to the on position to display a frame around a detected person’s face as a target or candidate for auto tracking.
+It also displays the detection range for the start position and the tracking range on the live operation screen.

 Hint